-Society has developed a standard of care that individuals owe to one another.
-Essentially, our society established that, objectively, individuals should act in a manner whereby their actions avoid foreseeably causing harm to others or to property.
-A deviation from that standard of care is what forms the basis for negligence.
+Society has a standard of care that individuals owe to one another.
+Everyone should avoid conduct that might foreseeably cause harm to others or property.
+Negligence deviates from the standard of care and results in injury.

 Elements of a Negligence Case

 You cannot simply point fingers and hold someone liable for negligence.
 Instead, the law requires you to prove each element of negligence to prevail in an injury claim.
 The four elements are:

 Duty: As mentioned, we all owe one another a duty of care to act reasonably and responsibly in most situations.
 The first step is to establish a legal obligation between you and the liable party.
 If the defendant had no legal obligation when the injury-inducing incident occurred, they did not act negligently.

 For example, drivers owe a duty of care to others on or near the road, including other drivers, cyclists, and pedestrians.
 If another driver is on the road next to you, they owe you a duty of care.
 In most cases – but not all – proving a duty existed is fairly straightforward, though you cannot skip this step.

 Breach of Duty: Once your lawyer establishes a duty of care, you must prove the party breached their duty.
 There are different ways to prove this.

 First, if the party violated a safety law intended to prevent the harm they caused, they breached their duty.
 When police officers issue citations or a driver receives a conviction for a criminal offense that led to an accident, it is automatic proof that the driver breached their duty of care.

 However, a driver can be negligent without expressly violating the law.
 What if a driver quickly looked into the back seat to check on a crying infant?
 Looking into the back seat is not against a specific law, but a reasonable person will keep their eyes on the road.
 If the distracted driver crashed into your car, you can prove breach of duty even though the driver was within traffic safety laws.